 The underlying process used by the CRC to identify and recover conditional payments from NGHP applicable plans is similar to that used to recover mistaken payments from GHPs.
 CMS collects data related to beneficiary coverage under liability insurance, no-fault insurance, or workers' compensation plans, which is also known as an "MSP occurrence."
 Information may be provided by the beneficiary, the beneficiary's authorized representative, or from the insurer or workers' compensation entity or the authorized representative of the insurer or workers' compensation entity.
 This MSP occurrence is updated as additional information is received.
 As with GHP situations, Medicare will review these MSP occurrences to determine whether another entity has primary payment responsibility (although in contrast to GHP arrangements, NGHP coverage is usually limited to care that is related to the underlying illness or injury).
 Pursuant to section 1862(b)(2) of the Act, Medicare may not make payment if payment has been made (or can reasonably be expected to be made) by a liability insurer, no-fault insurer, or workers' compensation entity.
-Otherwise, Medicare may make payments when there is evidence that the primary plan does not pay promptly conditioned upon reimbursement when the primary plan does pay.
+However, Medicare may make payment when there is evidence that the primary plan has not made payment to a provider or other supplier promptly, or while a claim (and assumption of payment responsibility) is pending.
+The applicable plan must reimburse Medicare if it is later identified as responsible for the payment.

 The CRC reviews a specific type of NGHP MSP occurrence, i.e., those where a liability insurer, no-fault insurer, or workers' compensation entity has or can be reasonably expected to have primary payment responsibility for treatment for a given illness or injury prior to or in addition to a settlement, judgment, award, or other payment to the beneficiary.
 This is referred to as the applicable plan having ORM.
 When the CRC identifies conditional payments made under these circumstances, it issues a Conditional Payment Notice (CPN) to the applicable plan.
 This CPN lists the conditional payments identified by the CRC and affords the recipients an opportunity to rebut or correct the information.
 The CPN allows 30 days to dispute responsibility for repayment (in part or in full) before the recovery case proceeds to the demand stage.
-The CRC then issues a letter that demands repayment (called a "Demand" letter).
-This Demand formally notifies the identified debtors of the existence of the debt and includes claim specific information.
-The Demand also includes instructions for how to repay or appeal the debt, and consequences of failure to resolve the debt within the identified timeframe.
+The CRC then issues the Demand letter.
+This Demand letter formally notifies the identified debtors of the existence of the debt and includes claim specific information.
+The Demand letter also includes instructions regarding how to repay or appeal the debt, and the consequences of failing to resolve the debt within the identified timeframe.

-In response to the Demand, identified debtors may make payment to Medicare.
-Interest is assessed on any unresolved balance after 60 days (interest accrues from the date the Demand is issued, but is not assessed unless there is an outstanding balance 60 days after issuance of the Demand).
+In response to the Demand letter, identified debtors may make payment to Medicare.
+Interest is assessed on any unresolved balance after 60 days (interest accrues from the date the Demand letter is issued, but is not assessed unless there is an outstanding balance 60 days after issuance of the Demand letter).
 If any portion of the debt remains unresolved, the CRC will notify the identified debtor of Medicare's intent to refer the debt to the Department of the Treasury for collection.
 Failure to resolve the debt after that notice is issued results in referral of the debt to the Department of the Treasury for collection, unless an appeal has been filed.